 Typically, preparing a will is the most economical way to get your affairs in order.
 We can tailor a will to meet your unique needs while avoiding probate court costs and delays.

 Depending on the state, estate planning procedures for estates under a certain amount, certain types of property, or when a surviving spouse inherits everything may be simple.
 You should check to see the thresholds for your state because your estate may qualify as it stands.

 Having to go through probate court before distributing assets is the worst nightmare for most people.
 Fortunately, there are ways to avoid probate and pass on an estate, allowing for financial stability in times of grief.
 That’s where our estate lawyers come in.

 At the Tarta Law firm, our experienced attorneys can help you with estate planning documents to avoid having to go through the stress of probate court.
-Call us today on 201-444-8448 if you live in Midland Park, Ridgewood, Glen Rock, Wyckoff, Saddle River, Upper Saddle River, Ramsey, Paramus, Mahwah, Pines Lake, Wayne, Woodcliff Lake, Park Ridge, Waldwick, HoHoKus, Park Ridge, Allendale and Franklin Lakes, among other municipalities in New Jersey, to schedule your initial consultation!
+Call us today on 201-444-8448 if you live in Midland Park, Clifton, Ridgewood, Glen Rock, Wyckoff, Saddle River, Upper Saddle River, Ramsey, Paramus, Mahwah, Pines Lake, Wayne, Woodcliff Lake, Park Ridge, Waldwick, HoHoKus, Park Ridge, Allendale and Franklin Lakes, among other municipalities in New Jersey, to schedule your initial consultation!